peterzan/ILETP/supporting-docs/4-ILETP-law-positioning.md

 - a framing for future integration and policy relevance
 - an invitation to help shape the future direction of ILETP

-The community — not a single author — will define what ILETP becomes.
+The community, not a single author will define what ILETP becomes.

 ---